Why Did Queen Elizabeth II Own So Many Corgis—and What Will Happen to Them Now?

 WPA Pool/Getty Images

-Sadly, Buckingham Palace is no longer echoing with the chirps and barks of the Queen Elizabeth corgis.
+In recent years, Buckingham Palace no longer echoed with the chirps and barks of the Queen Elizabeth corgis.
 The last surviving member of the royal corgi family, Willow, died of cancer in April 2018.
-Whisper, a corgi the Queen inherited from a former staff member, passed away in October of the same year.
-After the last two of Queen Elizabeth’s corgis, Holly and Willow, were born, the Queen stopped breeding them because she didn’t want to leave any of them behind when she died.
+Whisper, a corgi the queen inherited from a former staff member, passed away in October of the same year.
+After the last two of Queen Elizabeth’s corgis, Holly and Willow, were born, the queen stopped breeding them because she didn’t want to leave any of them behind when she died.